compbiozurich/UZH-BIO392/course-results/2022/notes-on-notes.md

 * use logical nesting - there should only be one `<h1>` (_i.e._ `# Title`) element
 * use newlines between headers and text, and around lists etc.
 * you can force line separation by adding 4xspace at the line's end - no `<br/>` necessary...
+* use lists - also nested ones
+    - 4 spaces per level ...
 * code blocks are nice & easy, with a triple backtick <code>```</code> before and after
     - [edited example page](./Janne-Berger/day_05/storage.md)